 Mr. Sánchez is firmly grounded in the belief that education is the great equalizer in our society and that every child deserves a quality education and the resources to succeed.
 As former Chief-of-Staff for LAUSD School Board Member Mónica García, Mr. Sánchez successfully championed school reform models that offer students smaller, more personalized settings, and give school sites the autonomy they need to prepare all students for college and careers.
 As the founder and former Executive Director of InnerCity Struggle, an organization that works to improve education and the quality of life in East Los Angeles, he organized youth, parents, and community leaders to lead campaigns for safe and healthy neighborhoods, construction of new schools, securing better support systems for students, ensuring college access for all students, and increasing voter participation among low-income, immigrant, young and Latino voters in East Los Angeles.

 As the former Vice President of the Los Angeles Recreation and Park Commission, Mr. Sánchez worked with the Mayor’s office to launch the Summer Night Lights (SNL).
 SNL is a violence prevention initiative that keeps parks open after dark by offering recreational activities, mentoring and counseling programs, meals and other services at parks and public housing complexes.

 Mr. Sanchez has led many electoral campaigns in Los Angeles.
 He has served as a campaign manager, field consultant, or senior advisor for over 20 campaigns including school board and city council races, school parcel taxes/bond measure, and InnerCity Struggle electoral programs as an anchor of California Calls.

 Mr. Sánchez is a graduate of UC Berkeley with a degree in English and holds a Masters in Public Administration from Cal State Northridge.
-He resides in the El Sereno section of Los Angeles with his spouse and two children.
+He resides on the Eastside of Los Angeles with his spouse and two children.